Preschool develops many important skills for children. While we can’t replicate it completely at home, you can teach your preschooler at home.

 10. Read, Read, Read

 I know reading books is the most obvious thing to do with your preschooler.
-It is so powerful because it develop concepts about print, vocabulary, and knowledge about a variety of topics.
+It is so powerful because it develops concepts about print, vocabulary, and knowledge about a variety of topics.

 When I read to my preschooler, I often ask my child to sit with his legs crossed on the floor as if he were in circle time at preschool.
 I ask him questions and he raises his hands.